sap-tutorials/Tutorials/tutorials/cp-aibus-doc-ai-workspace/cp-aibus-doc-ai-workspace.md

     <!-- border -->![DOX-UI](add-users.png)

     You have added the selected users to an authorization policy.
 These users are authorized to access and use the resources with the rules and restrictions defined in the authorization policy.

 ### Go to application

-1. Back on the SAP BTP cockpit, under **Services**, click **Instances and Subscriptions**, Choose the three dots at the right end of the row with the SAP Document AI application and select **Go to Application** from the dropdown.
+1. Back on the SAP BTP cockpit, under **Services**, click **Instances and Subscriptions**.
+Choose the three dots at the right end of the row with the SAP Document AI application and select **Go to Application** from the dropdown.

     <!-- border -->![DOX-UI](go-to-app.png)